from __future__ import annotations

 warnings.warn(

-"Unify and order was called before extraction, skipping.", UserWarning
+"_unify_and_order_columns was called before extraction, skipping.",

 )